JazzMaster/LazGFX/README.md

 QUADS refers to "2D opengl".
 Squares have four points.
 The co ordinate system- by default is FUBAR, IMHO.
 Ive patched it "back to sanity".

-There is a ASS-TON of OGL snippets coming in from all angles-pun intended.
-Not all of it is in the main unit--some is directly on my desktop.
-Code needs to be mega sorted again- as I did before.

-Refernece Materiels coming (OGL Red/Blue books)
+Refernece Materiels coming (OGL Red/Blue/Green/Orange books)

 SDL GFX unit is no longer needed(at all).
 Dont freak out- we have similar implementation.

-Major missing chunks of the BGI are coming together, quickly.
+Major missing chunks of "the BGI" are coming together, quickly.